help-me-mom/ng-mocks/README.md

 - Angular 10 (Jasmine, Jest, Ivy, es5, es2015)
 - Angular 11 (Jasmine, Jest, Ivy, es5, es2015)

-There is a preconfigured sandbox on [codesandbox.io](https://codesandbox.io/s/github/satanTime/ng-mocks-cs?file=/src/test.spec.ts) where you might check all the features.
+There is a preconfigured sandbox [codesandbox.io](https://codesandbox.io/s/github/satanTime/ng-mocks-cs?file=/src/test.spec.ts) where you might check all the features.
+To focus on a particular one simply prefix it with `fdescribe` or `fit`.

 There is a brief summary of the latest changes in [CHANGELOG](https://github.com/ike18t/ng-mocks/blob/master/CHANGELOG.md).